readium/swift-toolkit/docs/Guides/TTS.md

 # Text-to-speech

 > [!NOTE]
-> TTS is not yet implemented for all formats.
+> TTS is currently supported for EPUB and PDF publications with extractable text.
+PDF support requires PDFKit (iOS, macOS, Mac Catalyst).

 Text-to-speech can be used to read aloud a publication using a synthetic voice.
 The Readium toolkit ships with a TTS implementation based on the native [Apple Speech Synthesis](https://developer.apple.com/documentation/avfoundation/speech_synthesis), but it is opened for extension if you want to use a different TTS engine.